Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over the current 57.5-point total in six of 10 games this season.
+- Memphis and its opponents have gone over the current 58-point total in six of 10 games (60%) this season.

 Memphis Stats and Trends

-- Memphis is 1-1 against the spread and 3-0 overall this season when the team puts up more than 34.1 points.
+- When Memphis scores more than 34.1 points, it is 1-1 against the spread and 3-0 overall.

-- Memphis is 1-3 against the spread and 3-2 overall when the team churns out over 433.1 yards.
+- When Memphis picks up more than 433.1 yards, the team is 1-3 against the spread and 3-2 overall.

 - This year, the Tigers have turned the ball over 19 times, four more than the Green Wave's takeaways (15).